Why this matters

 This is the kind of "small" UX improvement that saves real time, because it matches how people actually use schedules: quick checks, on a phone, in context.

-And once the schedule is structured, it can be extended in obvious ways (for
+Once the schedule is structured, it can be extended in obvious ways (for

-example: export as an .ics calendar for iCal/Google Calendar).
+example, export as an .ics calendar for iCal/Google Calendar).

 The prompt, in spirit